VPDC

 • Patients with signs or symptoms of varicella should be isolated from other patients prior to or as soon as possible after entry into the facility.

 • Patients with suspected chickenpox should wear a well-fitted medical mask or respirator and be placed in an airborne infection isolation room if one is available.
-If this cannot take place, escort masked patient away from other patients directly to a private room for evaluation and specimen collection.
+If an isolation room is not available, escort masked patient away from other patients directly to a private room for evaluation and specimen collection.

 • Hospitalized cases